lwagf/scout/README.md

 https://discordapp.com/oauth2/authorize?client_id=680181299616808994&permissions=52224&scope=bot

-Note inviting the public bot above won't provide the news functionality - it points to a news channel on my private server
+Note inviting the public bot above won't provide the news functionality - it points to a news channel on my private server Please run the bot yourself for this feature